CLI

 Runs the policy guard against a specific file.
 Useful in pre-commit hooks.

-The vpd context family manages encrypted shared memory (see Context Vault).
+The vpd context family manages encrypted team memory (see Team Context).

 vpd context init